 In what is by far the harshest punishment on this list, five office design and fit-out companies have been fined a staggering £7 million between them after being found guilty of cover rigging.
 The cover bids in question affected 14 separate contracts between 2006 and 2017, with clients involved including an East London college, a low-cost airline, and a City law firm.

-On each occasion, the company wanting to win would inform the other firms of the price they should quote, and even provided other bidders with detailed design plans to send as their own.
+On each occasion, the company wanting to win would inform the other firms of the price they should quote and even provide other bidders with detailed design plans to send as their own.

 Five companies received fines for their involvement: